Love Street (stadium): Floodlights

-In the 1950s the club had a unique problem when it came to installing floodlights at Love Street.
-The ground was on the direct approach path for aircraft to the local airport which, at that time, was a mere three miles east, in Renfrew.
+In the 1950s the club had a somewhat unique problem when it came to installing floodlights at Love Street.
+The ground was on the direct approach path for aircraft at near by Glasgow Airport which, at that time, was a mere three miles east, in Renfrew.
 This meant that as well as involving Paisley Town Council, Saints' plans also had to satisfy three Government departments - the Ministry of Civil Aviation, the Air Ministry and The Admiralty.

 Initially there were roof-line lights set all the way along the newly built North Bank cover and the grandstand opposite.
 But, because the stand was considerably shorter than full-length there also had to be two pylons built to light the corners of the pitch on the stand side.
 And these could not be very tall because of the flight-path.
 They ended up therefore as two, strangely squat-looking, 40-foot pylons that weren't even as tall as the stand roof and had three rows of lights topped by a reflector shield.

-These pylons had originally been used at either end of the covered terracing at Ibrox Stadium and came to Love Street as part of the transfer negotiations that took central defender Willie Telfer to Rangers.
+These pylons had originally been used at either end of the covered terracing at Ibrox Park as Ibrox had the same issue being on the direct approach to Renfrew Airport from the east.
+These stunted floodlight pylons came to Love Street as part of the transfer negotiations that took central defender Willie Telfer to Rangers.

 Nonetheless, there still came complaints from pilots that the pylon to the right of the stand was confusing their approach and a black-out order was imposed whilst aviation charts had this new landmark added.
 It then took a further eight months for the Air Ministry to run tests and finally pass the system fit for use.
 The first match under the floodlights was on 13 February 1959 against Peebles Rovers in the Scottish Cup, a match St Mirren won 10–0.

-In 1966 the airport was moved to less than a mile north of St Mirren Park and its current site in Abbotsinch, Paisley; later becoming known as Glasgow International Airport.
+In 1966 the airport was moved to less than a mile north of St Mirren Park and its current site in Abbotsinch, Paisley; later becoming known as Glasgow Airport.
 Almost immediately the club was being asked by the media when they would install "proper" floodlights, as the system was not highly regarded.
 Club finances at the time were extremely tight, with only two full-time employees, and so there was no possibility that money could be spent on improving the floodlights.

 It took until 1978, with a new set of Directors at the helm and a Development Fund put in motion that 90-foot high pylons were erected.